Coffee Farming: Expert Coffee Land Management Tips

 The higher the slope, the longer the slope length, the greater the rainfall, the greater the frequency of rain, and the greater the amount of land lost due to erosion

-Erosion will cause the soil to quickly become discolored, and lose its productive power due to the nutrient content being washed away by the water flow (acidic soil, alkaline cations, alkaline soil is washed away, the soil’s ability to exchange cations is mainly H, Al+3+), the composition of the grain level changes in a bad direction (the soil structure is broken) leading to limited growth and development of coffee plants, low yield, and not high fertilizer use coefficient, leading to increased investment costs.
+Erosion will cause the soil to quickly become discolored, and lose its productive power due to the nutrient content being washed away by the water flow (acidic soil, alkaline cations, alkaline soil is washed away, the soil’s ability to exchange cations is mainly H, Al+3+), the composition of the grain level changes in a wrong direction (the soil structure is broken) leading to limited growth and development of coffee plants, low yield, and not high fertilizer use coefficient, leading to increased investment costs.

 The amount of soil erosion on coffee land has a relationship with slope, soil cover.
 With a slope of 7-8 degrees, annual rainfall in the range of 1520, the total amount of soil erosion can reach 50.2 tons / ha / year; With the same rain, when the slope increases to 10-12 degrees, the amount of soil erosion can reach 113.1 tons / ha / year – Ho Cong Truc, Luong Duc Loan, 1997

-Under normal conditions, the basic coffee stage is from 1 to 2 years old, the amount of soil loss due to erosion is from 50 to 60 tons, and the most lost nutrients are organic matter, calcium, total protein, easily digestible potassium, and magnesium.
+Under normal conditions, the essential coffee stage is from 1 to 2 years old, the amount of soil loss due to erosion is from 50 to 60 tons, and the most lost nutrients are organic matter, calcium, total protein, easily digestible potassium, and magnesium.

 Surface coating